AdKats/AdKats/README.md

 * <b>'Server
     ID'</b> - ID that will be used to identify this server in the database.
 This is not linked to any database attributes, instead it's used to differentiate between servers for infraction points.
 <br/>
-<h3>Teamswap Settings:</h3>
+<h3>TeamSwap Settings:</h3>
 * <b>'Require Whitelist for
     Access'</b> - Whether the 'moveme' command will require whitelisting.
 Admins are always allowed to use it.<br/>
-* <b>'Static Player Whitelist'</b> - Static list of players plugin-side that will be able to teamswap.<br/>
+* <b>'Static Player Whitelist'</b> - Static list of players plugin-side that will be able to TeamSwap.<br/>
 * <b>'Use Database
     Whitelist'</b> - Whether to use 'adkat_teamswapwhitelist' table in the database for player whitelisting.
 Plugin must be disabled and re-enabled (or db settings changed) to update whitelist from database, whitelisted names are cached in the plugin to save bandwidth.<br/>
 * <b>'Ticket Window
-    High'</b> - When either team is above this ticket count, then nobody (except admins) will be able to use teamswap.
+    High'</b> - When either team is above this ticket count, then nobody (except admins) will be able to use TeamSwap.
 <br/>
 * <b>'Ticket Window
-    Low'</b> - When either team is below this ticket count, then nobody (except admins) will be able to use teamswap.
+    Low'</b> - When either team is below this ticket count, then nobody (except admins) will be able to use TeamSwap.
 </p>
 <h2>Default Punishment Levels by Point</h2>
 <p>